What are stock options in a startup?

 - Confirm employee details.
 Confirm the residency and work visa status of your prospective employee.
 Can they legally work for you?

 - Check the grant size.
 Note that any new employee whose total ownership or equity represents more than 10% of the company must have a strike price that is 110% of the 409A price-per-share valuation, not 100% as usual.

 - Deliver the grant.
 Provide an offer letter to the prospective employee including details of their stock option grant.
 The grant should be identified in terms of number of shares, not percentage of the company.
 The offer letter should clearly state that the grant amount and exercise price is subject to board approval.

-- Check Rule 701: This rule provides an exemption from the registration requirement of the Securities Act of 1933 for the issuance of securities to employees by private issuers.
+- Rule 701 compliance: This rule provides an exemption from the registration requirement of the Securities Act of 1933 for the issuance of securities to employees by private issuers.
 To comply with this exemption your startup must issue stock within the constraints of rule 701.
-Joe Wallin has an on rule 701, including state exemptions.
+Joe Wallin has an informative post on rule 701, including state exemptions.
 Rule 701 includes limits on the total value of stock options you can issue in one year.
 The total value being the total number of options issued × their respective exercise prices.
-In order to comply, this total value cannot be greater than the larger of 3 measures: (1) $1,000,000; (2) 15% of the total value of assets on the company’s latest balance sheet; (3) 15% of the issued securities of the same class being offered (not counting securities issued under Rule 701).
+In order to comply, this total value cannot be greater than the larger of 3 measures: (1) $1,000,000; (2) 15% of the total value of assets on the startup’s latest balance sheet; (3) 15% of the issued securities of the same class being offered (not counting securities issued under Rule 701).
+Here are some useful example calculations for the Rule 701 total value criteria above.
 If the total value of options issued is greater than $5M, you will need to provide specific information about your company to the new employee.
 For details on the information required, see the section “Disclosure Rules” in by the National Center for Employee Ownership.
-Here are some useful for the Rule 701 total value criteria above.

 The dotting of the i’s and crossing of the t’s.